meltyourface/blank/posts/True-WillFreemasonry/Exploring-True-Will-Freemasonry-Principles-Interconnections-and-Historical-Context/index.md

 1. Fundamental Principles of True WillFreemasonry:

-True WillFreemasonry can be conceptualized as a blend of two distinct philosophies: True Will, as popularized by the influential occultist Aleister Crowley, and Freemasonry, a secretive fraternal organization with its roots in the European stonemasonry guilds of the Middle Ages.
+**True WillFreemasonry can be conceptualized as a blend of two distinct philosophies**: True Will, as popularized by the influential occultist Aleister Crowley, and Freemasonry, a secretive fraternal organization with its roots in the European stonemasonry guilds of the Middle Ages.
 While True Will emphasizes the importance of discovering and following one's divinely-inspired purpose in life, Freemasonry seeks to promote moral and spiritual growth via a series of esoteric teachings and symbolic rituals.
 The fundamental principles of True WillFreemasonry can thus be summarized as follows:

 a) The quest for self-discovery and the pursuit of one's True Will: Central to this principle is the idea that individuals possess a unique, innate purpose in life – their True Will – which, when realized and adhered to, can lead to personal and spiritual fulfillment.
 Identifying and following one's True Will is, therefore, a critical component of this practice.